12 Outdoor Dining Spots to Enjoy in Boston This Spring

 How to order: Call 617-868-2255 or book a reservation online

 Mare Oyster Bar

-We love Mare’s cozy back patio even in normal times, and when we’ve hit it up, we’ve felt almost normal again while consuming al fresco oysters, crab cakes, lobster ravioli, and grilled branzino.
+We love Mare’s cozy back patio even in normal times—it’s one of the most sophisticated patio spaces in town—and when we’ve hit it up, we’ve felt almost normal again while consuming al fresco oysters, crab cakes, lobster ravioli, and grilled branzino.

 How to order: Call 617-723-6273 for reservations

 Ana Sortun wants to take care of you.
 You can indulge in her glorious meze menu when weather permits, by calling ahead and reserving space on the patio.
 But, not to worry—if the weather doesn’t cooperate, the restaurant will call you day-of to cancel or reschedule your reservation.

 How to order: Make reservations online